colour-science/colour/docs/tutorial.rst

 --------------------------

-*CIE XYZ* is the central colourspace for Colour Science from which many computations are available, cascading to even more computations:
+*CIE XYZ* is the central colourspace for Colour Science from which many computations are available, expanding to even more computations:

 .. code:: python